Last Updated on

 There are many reasons for this, but we can start off by discussing the high power performance that the product delivers while minimizing the distortion that comes with higher sound output.

-The sub is able to work in tandem with your home audio system or speaker for accurate sound reproduction.
+The sub is able to work in tandem with your home audio system or speaker for accurate sound reproduction which is good.
 With a decent low-frequency response rate, this subwoofer is very easy to integrate with your existing sound system, reducing the amount of work you need to put in.

 - You get some of the best features — usually available only in the high-end products — with this powered subwoofer.